hieucannguyen/Austin-MetroBike-Share-Web-App/README.md

 Plot has downloaded.
 ### `/data`
 - METHOD: POST
-- Put the gene dataset into the redis database.
+- Put the bike trip dataset into the redis database.

 Example output using `$ curl localhost:5000/data -X POST`:
 ~~~